Akash-699/Delta/README.md

 # Delta
-This is a demo for creating github repository
+This is a demo for creating github repository.